oilstel/elliott/_posts/2018-12-03-quintessa-matranga-and-rafael-delacruz-on-opening-galleries-and-sharings-spaces.markdown

 type: interview
 ---

+Rafael Delacruz and Quintessa Matranga are artists who live in New York.
+Delacruz’s recent exhibitions include Goldie’s Gallery, New York; Pilar Corrias, London; and Reyes Projects, Detroit.
+Matranga’s past shows include The Loon, Toronto; Freddy, New York; and Queer Thoughts, New York.
+Both Matranga and Delacruz published books with Nieves, Zurich, earlier this year.

+---

 **You've both started several galleries in the past.
 What made you want to start those spaces?**

 Quintessa: I liked when I did it in San Francisco.
 I thought it worked there because there’s really nothing else to do and it seemed to make sense.
 But then moving here [to NYC], I felt like there was less need for a gallery, so I kind of stopped curating or organizing things.